Skill: Writing a Function

 for (let i = 0; i < calls.length; i += BATCH_SIZE) {

-const builder = EvmCallBuilder.forChain(inputs.chainId).addMaxFee(fee)
+const builder = EvmCallBuilder.forChain(inputs.chainId)

 const end = i + BATCH_SIZE < calls.length ? i + BATCH_SIZE : calls.length